Nadir Mothojakan

 Areas of focus

-Counselling and Psychotherapy provide an accepting, confidential and non-judgemental space to focus on what has been happening and begin to make sense of your thoughts and emotions.
-Our work together can help you feel heard, develop coping strategies, strengthen relationships, set healthy boundaries, increase resilience, and reconnect with a greater sense of self-awareness and self-compassion.
+Counselling and Psychotherapy provide an accepting, confidential and non-judgemental space to focus on what has been happening and begin to make sense of your thoughts and emotions; our work together can help you develop coping strategies, strengthen relationships, set healthy boundaries, increase resilience, and reconnect with a greater sense of self-awareness and self-compassion.
 I work with adults on :

 · Addiction and unhealthy coping strategies, such as alcohol, drugs, gambling, or self-harm.